codingoverdrive/vehicle-canbus-simulator/README.md

 ![](./doc/basic-canbus.png "Basic CANBUS network")

-Nodes transmit and receive messages at upto 1Mbps.
+Nodes transmit and receive messages at up to 1Mbps.
 Tesla's CANBUS networks typically run at 500kbps with around 1-2k messages per second transmitted on the bus.

 See https://en.wikipedia.org/wiki/CAN_bus for more information.

 ## Hardware Requirements
 The Vehicle Canbus Simulator application requires a USB connected CANBUS transceiver to work.
 Without it the application is unable to transmit messages from the log file to the CANBUS.

-Sample set up using two raspberry Pi's and two USB-CANBUS boards (from Inno-maker).
+Sample set up using two Raspberry Pi's and two USB-CANBUS boards (from Inno-maker).

 ![](./doc/CanBus-Setup.jpg "Canbus setup")

-It is possible to use a single raspberry Pi by connecting the two USBs to the pi.
+It is possible to use a single Raspberry Pi by connecting the two USBs to the pi.
 You will then need to configure both `can0` and `can1` on the device.
 Note that a single pi may struggle to send/receive messages without dropping frames at higher CANBUS bit rates.

 ## Installing Dependencies
 For Debian based distros (including the Raspberry Pi), you will need to install `can-utils` on the computer hosting the Vehicle Canbus Simulator application.
-This is simple to do with the standard raspbian images (based on Debian).
+This is simple to do with the standard Raspbian images (based on Debian).

 ```
 apt-get install can-utils